 Effects of air pollution exposure during pregnancy

 Poor air quality is associated with a number of adverse health effects; from cardiac and respiratory problems to cognitive decline.
 It can even lead to death.
 Research suggests that air pollution is particularly detrimental to children during pregnancy.
-In fact, researchers have detected negative effects in both mother and fetus from air pollution levels below current U.S. Environmental Protection Agency (EPA) standards.
+In fact, researchers have detected negative effects in both mother and foetus from air pollution levels below current U.S. Environmental Protection Agency (EPA) standards.
 A large-scale study revealed that, in a single year, air pollution was the cause of 16,000 premature births in the U.S. alone.

 The major culprit is particle pollution, a combination of toxic solid and liquid particles floating around in the air we breathe.
 They irritate the lungs, eyes, and throat and make breathing difficult.
 Not to mention their link to lung cancer.
 Larger particles can often be coughed or sneezed out of the body.
 Smaller particles, however, get trapped in the lungs or find their way into the bloodstream.
 Sources include vehicle exhaust, cigarette smoke and waste incineration.